What you need to know before applying for a job

 Each company is different but they will tell you exactly what is on offer before you go for an interview so you can decide which one suits your needs.

 In general they offer Accommodation, Food in the Chalet, Salary and Return Travel to the resort.
 In addition, you may get a ski pass, ski hire and ski insurance.
 If they do not provide the latter, then the wage will reflect this and it is deducted from your wage but at a season worker's rate.
 The wages to work in a chalet are much higher than they used to be and generally the staff are able to save every penny!
+New regulations state that in France, you must be on a French contract which is based on a minimum hourly rate however you won't get all the benefits included in your package such as ski pass - they will be deducted but you will still be left with more than the staff earned before!

 What Accommodation do I get?